ScratchAddons/website-v2/content/docs/_index.md

 ## Contributing

 Contributions to the docs are welcome.
-You can use [the issues tab](https://github.com/ScratchAddons/ScratchAddons/issues) or [the feedback form](../feedback) to simply report it, or you can edit the page and create a pull request to fix the issue.
+You can use [the issues tab](https://github.com/ScratchAddons/website-v2/issues) or [the feedback form](../feedback) to simply report it, or you can edit the page and create a pull request to fix the issue.
 The files are located on [the website-v2 repository](https://github.com/ScratchAddons/website-v2), located on [the `content/docs` folder](https://github.com/ScratchAddons/website-v2/tree/master/content/docs).
+Alternatively, the <kbd>Improve the page</kbd> link leads you to edit the page on GitHub.

 ## Discuss